Self-assessment tax returns for sole traders

 Payment on account is a way for HMRC to collect taxes and National Insurance payments from you before you’ve received the tax bill itself.
 For sole traders, payment on account is a convenient way to spread the cost of a tax bill.
 To do this, HMRC estimates the money owed using previous tax bills.

-Together these two payments will cover your previous year’s tax bill.
+Together the two payments, due on the 31st of January and the 31st of July, will cover your previous year’s tax bill.
 You will receive a tax rebate if your self-assessment income decreases year-on-year.

 Need some help?